LukeRP/Automate-the-Boring/README.md

 Chapter 7 Projects:

   1. Name: "Phone Number and Email Address Extractor"

+      pyperclip-regex.py - Finds phone numbers and email addresses on the clipboard.

+      If the clipboard contains a web address, and only a web address, then instead of reading emails and phone numbers from the clipboard, it will instead scrape the webpage looking for either email addresses or phone numbers.

       File: pyperclip-regex.py

       My Tweaks: adding an automatic web-scraping method, and encapsulating all of the functionality inside of a class.

 Chapter 8 Projects: